mhngu23/Beyond-the-Known-Decision-Making-with-Counterfactual1-Reasoning-Decision-Transformer/README.md

-# Beyond the Known Decision Making with Counterfactual Reasoning Decision Transformer
+# [IJCAI 2025] Beyond the Known Decision Making with Counterfactual Reasoning Decision Transformer

 CRDT is a framework that enhances Decision Transformers (DT) using counterfactual reasoning to improve offline reinforcement learning.
 By generating and leveraging counterfactual experiences, CRDT enables better decision-making, particularly in settings with limited or suboptimal data.